-By engaging deeply with American legal and political history, Gendered Citizenship illuminates the ideological contours of the original struggle over the ERA.
+By engaging deeply with United States' legal and political history, Gendered Citizenship illuminates the ideological contours of the original struggle over the ERA.
 Through an examination of almost-forty different archival collections, several court cases, and a multitude of government documents, Gendered Citizenship unearths the array of both men and women who participated in the original conflict.
 In the process, Gendered Citizenship takes the struggle over the ERA in an entirely new direction.
-Rather than focusing on the familiar theme of why the ERA failed to gain enactment, Gendered Citizenship explores how the debates over the ERA transcended traditional political divides in early to mid-twentieth-century America and ultimately redefined the concept of American citizenship.
+Rather than focusing on the familiar theme of why the ERA failed to gain enactment, Gendered Citizenship explores how the debates over the ERA transcended traditional political divides in the early to mid-twentieth-century United States and ultimately redefined the concept of citizenship in the United States.

 Gendered Citizenship will be published in the Fall of 2021 by the University of Nebraska Press.